-We have established procedures for shareholders or other interested parties to communicate directly with the Board of Directors.
-Such parties can contact the Board by email at: investor\relations@manh.com or by mail at: Manhattan Associates, Inc. Board of Directors, 2300 Windy Ridge Parkway, Tenth Floor, Atlanta, Georgia 30339.
-All communications made by this means will be received directly by the Chairman of the Audit Committee.
+We have established procedures for shareholders or other interested parties to communicate directly with our Board of Directors.
+They parties can contact the Board by email at: investor\relations@manh.com or by mail at: Manhattan Associates, Inc. Board of Directors, 2300 Windy Ridge Parkway, Tenth Floor, Atlanta, Georgia 30339.
+The Chairman of the Audit Committee will receive directly all communications made by this means.